Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/README.md

 }
 ```

 **Important**: Analytics depends on the Identity extension and is automatically included in Core via Maven.
-When installing manually, ensure that you have also added the `identity-1.x.x.aar` to your project.
+When installing the Analytics extension manually, ensure that you added the `identity-1.x.x.aar` library to your project.

 {% endtab %}